CODEJIN/NaturalSpeech2/README.md

 * Tokens
     * The number of token.
     * After pattern generating, you can see which tokens are included in the dataset at `Token_Path`.

+* Audio_Codec
+    * Setting the audio codec.
+    * This repository is using Encodec, so only the size of the latents output from Encodec's encoder is set for reference in other modules.

 * Train
     * Setting the parameters of training.